 There are different kinds of bailiffs, known as:

 Bailiffs must usually give you at least 7 days’ notice of their first visit.

 Pay what you owe before a bailiff visits

 If you think a bailiff might visit you to collect debts, you can stop this by paying the money you owe.
 Get advice about how to pay your debt from whoever you owe money to as soon as possible.

 You usually don’t have to open your door to a bailiff or let them in.

 Bailiffs can’t enter your home:

-- if only children under 16 or vulnerable people (eg, disabled) are present
+- if only children under 16 or vulnerable people (with disabilities, for example) are present

 - between 9pm and 6am